alibeniaminali/Frontend-mentor-rating/README.md

 3. Added a vibration using `Navigator: vibrate()` method if the device has a vibration hardware
 4. To work with different CSS pseudo-classes, such as `:not` `:is:` `:last-child()` and others

-- I came up with a nice solution to toggle the background color of the label if the input inside of it is checked.
+- I came up with a nice solution to toggle the background color of the label if the input inside is checked.

 ```css
 label:has(input:checked) {